tgherzog/wbg-ogdtoolkit/_includes/en/od-policies.md

 ## Discussion and Guidance

 * [8 Principles of Open Government Data](http://www.opengovdata.org/home/8principles).
 These principles were first established by open government advocates in 2007.
-In short, the principles state that government data can be considered open if they are made available in a form that is complete; primary; timely; accessible; machine processable;
+In short, they state that government data can be considered open if they are made available in a form that is complete; primary; timely; accessible; machine processable;
-non-discriminatory; non-propietary; and license free.
+non-discriminatory; non-proprietary; and license free.

 * [UK Open Data White Paper: Unleashing the Potential](http://www.cabinetoffice.gov.uk/sites/default/files/resources/CM8353_acc.pdf).
-Published in 2012, this paper presents a detailed approach to the UK's plan to unlock the potential of Open Data.
+Published in 2012, this paper presents a detailed approach to the U.K.'s plan to unlock the potential of Open Data.
 The plan consists of three general
 steps: enhancing access to and strengthening data usability; building trust in public data; and providing smarter, more effective capabilities to use and share data.
 Objectives and potential outcomes of the plan include getting more data into the public domain, and ensuring that data are accurate, shared responsibly and easy to use and obtain.